noec764/erpnext/docs/dooks/human-resources/setup/staffing-plan.md

 <!-- add-breadcrumbs -->
 # Staffing Plan
 Staffing Plan helps you to plan human resource recruitments for your Company.
-Dooks allows you to do this at a group company level helping you efficiently plan and budget new hirings for a period.
+Dokie allows you to do this at a group company level helping you efficiently plan and budget new hirings for a period.
 Job Openings can only be created as per the number of vacancies and budget as per the active Staffing Plan.

 > Human Resources > Setup > Staffing Plan > New Staffing Plan